Chemical Dependency Treatment

 After completing intensive outpatient treatment, your therapist may recommend that you transition to our Recovery Group.
 This therapy group assists you in your continuing recovery and in sharing encouragement with your peers in the group.

 The longer you receive support, the more likely you’ll remain abstinent.
-That’s why you’ll want to join our free Aftercare Group, which meets for six weeks to reinforce skills you learned during outpatient substance abuse treatment or partial hospitalization
+That’s why you’ll want to join our free Aftercare Group, which meets for six weeks to reinforce skills you learned during outpatient substance abuse treatment or partial hospitalization at Palos.

 Kids Recover, Too!